IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 ## Terminology
 Before diving into details about Architect Assistant it is important to understand some key terminology used throughout the documentation.

-**Logical Asset Repositories** -- Today there are 3 logical repositories of architectures: **Public**, this contains curated, read-only architectures that can be discovered via search; **Private**, every user has a set of private assets that they own, that by default are read-write and not discoverable by other users; [**As-Is**,](#as-is) any private asset can be implicitly shared (marked As-Is) by the owner.
-As-Is assets can be accessed by anyone possessing the As-Is URL.
-A user that follows an As-Is asset URL will be add  as a "Viewer" collaborator on that architecture.
+**Logical Asset Repositories** -- Today there are 3 logical repositories of architectures: **Public**, this contains curated, read-only architectures that can be discovered via search; **Private**, every user has a set of private assets that they own, that by default are read-write and not discoverable by other users; [**As-Is**,](#as-is) any private asset can be set as discoverable (marked As-Is and discoverable) by the owner.
+As-Is assets are optionally searchable and anyone following the [shared] link to an As-Is asset will be added as a "Viewer" collaborator.

 **(Note:** if the architecture you create contains confidential information or personal private information, only share the architecture by explicitly adding collaborators (do not share "As-Is").
 Further, make sure any collaborators are aware of the sensitive nature of the architecture content and do not expose to others.)